Hadar301/mcp-openshift-installer-checker/README.md

 - `oc` (OpenShift CLI) or `kubectl` installed and in PATH
 - User logged in with read permissions

-### Metrics (Optional)
-- metrics-server installed for current usage tracking
-- Without metrics: feasibility checks use allocatable resources only
-- With metrics: feasibility checks use actually available resources

 ## Troubleshooting

-### Rate Limiting
-If you see `403 rate limit exceeded` errors:
-1. Create a GitHub personal access token
-2. Add it to `.env` file as `GITHUB_TOKEN`

 ### Cluster Not Available
 If cluster scanning fails: